-Tesla's Elon Musk arrives in court to square off with SEC at contempt hearing
+Tesla's Elon Musk in court as judge weighs SEC contempt case

-NEW YORK (Reuters) - Tesla Inc Chief Executive Elon Musk arrived in Manhattan federal court on Thursday for a hearing on whether he violated a fraud agreement and should be held in contempt, the latest twist in a high-profile battle between the billionaire and the government.
+NEW YORK (Reuters) - A federal judge in Manhattan began considering on Thursday whether Tesla Inc Chief Executive Elon Musk should be held in contempt for violating a fraud agreement, the latest twist in a high-profile battle between the billionaire and the government.

 Musk’s fight with the U.S. Securities and Exchange Commission has raised investor worries that it could lead to restrictions on his activities or even his removal from Tesla, while distracting him at a pivotal point in the electric car maker’s expansion.